-Day 9: Monday 19 October, Torres del Paine National Park
+Day 9: Monday 17 October, Torres del Paine National Park

-- Walk along Grey beach with views of the iceberg - Boat Excursion across Lago Grey to the Grey Glacier
+- Walk along Grey beach with views of the iceberg - Boat Excursion across Lago Grey to the Grey Glacier (subject to weather conditions)

 The focus of today is a visit to the Grey Glacier, one of Torres del Paine's most spectacular glaciers, and Lago Grey that it fills, one of its most beautiful lakes.
-On the approach to Lago Grey we cross a rickety bridge over a fast-flowing stream, then journey through dense forest.
-We then emerge from the trees onto what looks like a shingle beach overlooking the lake itself.
 Lago Grey is bordered by a moraine, the result of debris deposited by the glacier, and an iceberg graveyard.
 If the weather is fine, we shall take a 3-hour boat trip out on the lake.
 As we travel across the water, Glacier Grey comes into view in the distance.
 A wide, bluish wall sandwiched between bare rock plateaux, its façade is a mass of jagged, eroding ice.
 Today's lunch will be a picnic.
 (Overnight Torres del Paine National Park) BLD